anynines/rails4_worker_example/README.md

 ## Getting Started
 ### Create services in Cloud Foundry
-Start by creating the services required by *anynines Dumper*:
+Start by creating the services required by *anynines rails4_worker_example*:

 Create a new mysql service (you can see the available service plans by typing `cf m[arketplace]`):
 ```SHELL